 Recent students include an 11 year old boy with Asperger's Syndrome, short attention span and dyslexia, two 13 year old boys with English comprehension difficulties, a 13 year old with painful, untidy writing, a 7 year old girl needing to develop handwriting technique, and two 10 year old boys needing to develop their writing (technique and quality) and comprehension for secondary school.
 A boy with cerebral palsy has occasional sessions as required.

-support for students with autism lessons closeby?
+support for students with dyslexia lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest support for students with adhd lessons to help you.
+Superprof can also suggest support for students with special needs lessons to help you.

-Taking support for students with a handicap lessons has never been easier: you're going to learn new skills.
+Taking support for students with adhd lessons has never been easier: you're going to learn new skills.